The $1k Dream Guitar Rig Challenge

 So that’s the majority of my dream guitar rig.
 I’ve got a new guitar, amp and pedalboard.
 All I need now is to power the pedalboard and cables to hook it all together.

 I’m going to use a 10-foot cable each end, the best seems to be a $15 Fender Custom Shop Performance Series Cable.
 So that’s from the guitar to pedalboard and out from board to the amp, sorted.

 Powering the pedalboard is real simple.
 I’m going to use a Truetone 1 Spot Combo Pack, which at $26 is affordable and perfect for powering my new pedalboard.

 Now, this is where it gets tricky.
 If you’ve been counting, I’ve got 8 pedals on the board, which means I need 7 patch cables.
 While there are a few solderless patch cable systems on the market and I’d typically use George L’s, the price would blow what remains of the budget.

 The other thing I discovered doing the research for this post is, most patch cable kits have 10 feet of cable and 10 plugs.
 The cost of buying the extra 4 plugs needed, is 2/3 of the cost of the complete kit.
 It’s quite sad that companies feel they can overcharge for something so simple and basic.

 So instead of buying a solderless patch cable system, I’d purchase 2 sets of Donner Guitar Patch Cables (15 cm long and comes as a 3 Pack), priced at $15 each.
 And a pack the 30cm Donner Guitar Patch Cables, priced at $18.00, which again comes as a set of 3.

-This is just over budget and doesn’t include any shipping!
-For what I would end up with, the small over spend is completely fine!
+So, the total for my dream guitar rig is just over budget and doesn’t include any shipping!
+However, for what I would end up with, the small overspend is completely fine!